“O’Keeffe had exquisite and great taste, and I can see why she became a fashion icon during her lifetime”

 A Painter’s Kitchen.
 Recipes from the Kitchen of Georgia O’Keeffe, New Edition (2009) by Margaret Wood

 “When O’Keeffe moved to New Mexico, she grew a vegetable garden at her home.
 I have come across several cookbooks devoted to O’Keeffe’s cuisine, but this recently republished book, written by her personal chef, is the most authentic.
-The recipes, based on homegrown or otherwise local foods, are simple, tasty and look lovely when plated.”
+The recipes, based on homegrown or otherwise local foods, are simple, tasty and look lovely when plated.
+This book is also perfect for novice cooks.”

 • Georgia O’Keeffe, Fondation Beyeler, Basel, 23 January-22 May